manfromth3m0oN/site/content/about.md

 * FPV
 * general life ramblings.

-Feel free to take a poke arround and get in touch if you have any queries.
+Feel free to take a poke around and get in touch if you have any queries.